Chris Rock and Jewel endorse San Francisco’s tax to help homeless

 Marc Benioff may be celebrity in the tech and business subcultures.
 But four-time Emmy-winning comedian, actor, writer, and director Chris Rock is a celebrity everywhere.
-So his endorsement today of the Prop C a ballot initiative to raise $300 million for housing and homeless programs in San Francisco adds considerable star power.
+So his endorsement today of Prop C, a ballot initiative to raise $300 million for housing and homeless programs in San Francisco, adds considerable star power.
 So does a near-simultaneous endorsement from four-time Grammy-nominated singer/songwriter Jewel Kilcher.

-“I never thought I’d be telling you that I’ve been talking to Jewel and Chris Rock,” said Prop C organizer Christin Evans in a conversation with me earlier today.
+“I never thought I’d be telling you that I’ve been talking to Jewel and Chris Rock,” said Prop C organizer Christin Evans in a conversation with me today.
 (Evans is widely credited with helping to win the support–including about $7 million in donations–from Salesforce and its flamboyant co-CEO Marc Benioff.)

 @OurHomeSF gives San Franciscans the chance to transform their lives.
 The homeless crisis hurts all of us, so please vote Yes on C tomorrow.
 Remember Yes on C for compassion. — @jeweljk ???????? pic.twitter.com/dQbG3w9sWP